letphil/js-course/lessons/intro/README.md

 ```
 - it is used by the browser in <script> tags to add interactivity to websites

-- It is used in the server to serve data.
+- it is used with node.js to connect to databases and serve data

 ```